Te Waha Nui’s AI policy

 1. Transcription

 Our journalists may use AI to transcribe audio interviews.
-If an interview is being quoted or used as a source for key information, journalists will listen to the original audio clip to check the transcription is accurate.
+If an interviewee is being quoted or used as a source for key information, journalists will listen to the original audio clip to check the transcription is accurate.

 2. Translation